11 Christmas Minute to Win It Games the Kids Will Love

 These exciting Christmas minute to win it games are the perfect way to beat any boredom this holiday season

 If you’re in need of some exciting holiday activities for the kids, look no further.
-We’ve got games that are quick, with little mess that will leave everyone laughing (and cheeks hurting)!
-If you’re looking for more minute-to-win-it games that aren’t drenched in the holiday theme, check out these other minute-to-win-it games.
+We’ve got Christmas Minute to Win It games that are quick, leave very little mess, and will have everyone laughing until their cheeks hurt.
+If you’re looking for party games that are more on the elaborate side, check out our favorite family Christmas games, and for party games that aren’t drenched in a holiday theme, check out these other minute-to-win-it games.

 What’s a minute to win it game?